asvetliakov/Huject/Readme.md

  container.register(SecondService, ['param1', 'param2', true]);
  ```

- You can change this param by setting container.setAllowUnregisteredResolving(true) so you don't need to do simple registration before:
+You can change this param by setting **container.setAllowUnregisteredResolving(true)** so you don't need to do simple container.register(class) registration:

  ```typescript
 import {OneService} from 'FirstService';
 import {SecondService} from 'SecondService';